Unconventional height functions in simultaneous Diophantine approximation: Preliminaries

 \begin{remark*} The maps $\xx\mapsto \Delta$ and $\Delta\mapsto \xx$ implicitly described in parts (i) and (ii) of Lemma \ref{lemmacondition}, respectively, are in fact independent of $\Theta$ and $\psi$, as can be easily seen from the proof of Lemma \ref{lemmacondition}.
 On an intuitive level these maps are ``rough inverses'' of each other, but we do not make this rigorous. \end{remark*}

 \begin{remark} If $\Theta \in\{\tmax,\tmin,\tprod\}$, then $\Xi\in\{\tmax,\tmin,\tsum\}$ is uniformly continuous and coordinatewise increasing.
-If $\psi$ is a Hardy $L$-function satisfying a mild inequality, then $\Psi$ is uniformly continuous and increasing (Lemma \ref{lemmahardy3}).
+If $\psi$ is a Hardy $L$-function whose decay is no faster than polynomial, then $\Psi$ is uniformly continuous and increasing (Lemma \ref{lemmahardy3}).
 Thus for the situations considered in this paper, the hypotheses of Lemma \ref{lemmacondition} will be immediately satisfied. \end{remark}

 \ignore{ } \begin{proof}[Proof of \text{(i)}] Fix $\xx\in\R^d\butnot\Q^d$, and for each $i = 1,\ldots,d$, let $\big(p_n^{(i)}/q_n^{(i)}\big)_{n = 1}^{N_i}$ be the convergents of the continued fraction expansion of $x_i$.
 Here $N_i\in\N\cup\{\infty\}$, with $N_i = \infty$ for at least one $i$.
-Let $E_i = \{0,\ldots,N_i - 1\}$ if $N_i \in\N$, and $E_i = \N$ if $N_i = \infty$.
+Let $E_i = \{1,\ldots,N_i - 1\}$ if $N_i \in\N$, and $E_i = \N$ if $N_i = \infty$.
 Let $E = \{(n,i) : i = 1,\ldots,d, \; n\in E_i\}$, and define a map $f:E\to\N$ by letting $f(n,i) = q_n^{(i)}q_{n + 1}^{(i)}$.
 Let $\big((m_k,i_k)\big)_{k = 1}^\infty$ be an indexing of $E$ such that the map $k\mapsto f(m_k,i_k)$ is increasing.
 Then for each $k\in\N$, let

 and let $\Delta = (A_k,i_k)_{k = 1}^\infty$.
 Then $b_k^{(i_k)} = \log(q_{m_k}^{(i_k)})$ and $b_{k + 1}^{(i_k)} = \log(q_{m_k + 1}^{(i_k)})$.
 It follows immediately that $\Delta$ is a $d$-dimensional data progression.
 To demonstrate \eqref{condition1}, let